 Figure 3 : Histogram of hematocrit levels in normal and anemic rats after 14 days of treatment with the aqueous extract of Petroselinum crispum

-T neg : Negative control; T pos : Positive control; T ref : Treated with ranferon ; T 250 : Treated with 250 mg/kg of Pc extract; T 500 : Treated with 500 mg/kg of Pc extract; T 1000 : Treated with 1000 mg/kg of Pc extract. ; *** : difference in comparison with D0 and D3 and **** : difference in comparison with D3 and D17
+T neg : Negative control; T pos : Positive control; T ref : Treated with Ranferon® ; T 250 : Treated with 250 mg/kg of Pc extract; T 500 : Treated with 500 mg/kg of Pc extract; T 1000 : Treated with 1000 mg/kg of Pc extract. ; *** : difference in comparison with D0 and D3 and **** : difference in comparison with D3 and D17

 3.4.
-Petroselinum bark aqueous extract crispum ( EAPc ) on mean corpuscular volume (MCV)
+Petroselinum crispum aqueous leaves extract’s ( EAPc ) on mean corpuscular volume (MCV)

 2,4-DNPH caused a very strong increase in MCV, but this parameter was completely restored by supplementation with Petroselinum Crispum leaves compared to the normal control.
 Ranferon® caused only a partial restoration of MCV (Figure 4).